xlcnd/isbnlib/README.rst

 Let us concretize the last point with a small example.

-Suppose you want a small script to get metadata using ``isbndb.org`` formated in BibTeX.
+Suppose you want a small script to get metadata using ``Open Library`` formated in BibTeX.

-To use this service you need an api-key (get it here_).
 A minimal script would be:

 .. code-block:: python

     from isbnlib import meta
-    from isbnlib.config import add_apikey
     from isbnlib.registry import bibformatters

-    SERVICE = 'isbndb'
+    SERVICE = 'openl'
-    APIKEY = 'THiSIsfAKe'  # <-- replace with YOUR key

-    # register your key
-    add_apikey(SERVICE, APIKEY)

     # now you can use the service
     isbn = '9780446310789'